ADVERTISEMENT

 Yamaha YDP-165 B Set No customer rating available yet

-With ten sounds, the YDP-165 focuses on the essentials, and any two sounds can quickly be layered.
-The polyphony performance of 192 voices is fairly high for the entry-level class, but a bass sound and the split function have been omitted.
+The YDP-165 keeps it simple with a choice of ten sounds.
+Each of these sounds can be layered quickly.
+While the 192-note polyphony is quite high for an entry-level instrument, it lacks a bass sound and a split function.
 However, the Duo function for piano lessons is on board, which makes the grand piano sound playable on two separate keyboard halves.
-Correspondingly, there are two headphone jacks in standard jack design.
+Accordingly, there are two headphone jacks in standard jack design.

-While the power switch and the volume control are located to the right of the keyboard, the other buttons of the control panel are placed on the far left.
-In the absence of a display with menu buttons, the majority of the piano keys are used for operation.
-An enlightening overview can be found on the back of the included manual.
+The power switch and volume control are located on the right side of the keyboard, with the rest of the control panel on the far left.
+In the absence of a display with menu buttons, most of the piano keys are used for operation.
+A helpful overview can be found on the back of the included manual.

-The selling point of the Yamaha Arius YDP-165, as well as of the entire current YDP series, is the sampled piano sound of a Yamaha CFX concert grand, which originates from the manufacturer’s more expensive Clavinova home piano series.
-In the Arius series, “CFX Grand” sounds first-class and distinctly realistic.
-It can be played very dynamically, from pianissimo up to a great fortissimo.
+The selling point of the Yamaha Arius YDP-165, as well as the entire current YDP series, is the sampled piano sound of a Yamaha CFX concert grand, which comes from the manufacturer’s more expensive Clavinova home piano series.
+In the Arius series, the “CFX Grand” sounds first-class and extremely realistic.
+It can be played very dynamically, from pianissimo to a great fortissimo.

-The nine remaining sounds of the YDP-165 form further strong timbres.
-Besides two grand piano variants (“Mellow” and “Pop”), electric piano sounds from the Fender Rhodes and DX7, a successful harpsichord with “Key-Off” samples, a full-bodied vibraphone, good church and Hammond organs as well as great strings in stereo width are pleasing.
+The YDP-165’s nine remaining sounds provide additional powerful timbres.
+In addition to two grand piano variations (“Mellow” and “Pop”), there are electric piano sounds from the Fender Rhodes and DX7, a successful harpsichord with key-off samples, a full-bodied vibraphone, good church and Hammond organs, and great strings in stereo width.

-You immediately feel at home on the YDP-165’s keyboard.
-This tried-and-true “Graded Hammer 3” (GH3), familiar from the previous model, is quite heavily weighted, with four graded sections across the entire keyboard.
-A three-sensor technique in the tone release ensures that repetitions are possible without having to cover the entire key range, thanks to the third sensor making keys fall more easily.
+The YDP-165’s keyboard makes you feel right at home.
+The proven “Graded Hammer 3” (GH3) from the previous model is heavily weighted with four graded sections across the entire keyboard.
+Triple-sensor key release technology allows for repetition without having to cover the entire key range, as the third sensor makes the keys easier to press.

-The YDP-165’s internal playback system continues to work with two twelve-centimeter speakers and 2×20 watts of power, as known from the predecessor.
-New, however, are slots on the back of the cabinet, which make the sound seem more three-dimensional and also influence the sound character depending on the position – on the wall or in the middle of the room.
+The internal playback system of the YDP-165 uses the same two twelve-centimeter speakers and 2×20 watts of power as its predecessor.
+What is new, however, are the slots on the back of the cabinet that make the sound appear more three-dimensional and also influence the sound character depending on the position – on the wall or in the middle of the room.

-The manufacturer refers to this as “Tone Escapement”, to give it a technical name.
-The overall sound is quite balanced for a piano of this class and can get fairly powerful and voluminous.
-Equally exemplary: The built-in speakers can be turned on or off at will, even when using headphones.
+To give it a technical name, the manufacturer calls this “Tone Escapement”.
+The overall sound is quite balanced for a piano of this class and can become quite powerful and voluminous.
+Also exemplary: The built-in speakers can be turned on or off at will, even when using headphones.

 Yamaha Arius Series and Smart Pianist App